day8/re-frame/docs/Interceptors.md

 So, you'll want to use Interceptors - they're helpful.

-Second, under the covers, Interceptors are central to how event handlers are executed (when you `dispatch`).
-You'll want to understand how it all happens.
+__Second__, under the covers, Interceptors are the means by which event handlers are executed (when you `dispatch`).
+You'll want to understand how that happens.

-### What Does An Interceptor Do?
+### What Do Interceptors Do?

 They wrap.